tapis-project/uh-hpc-in-the-cloud/block2/intro-to-abaco2.md

 $ curl -k -H "Authorization: Bearer $TOKEN" -d "message=some test message" https://api.tacc.cloud/actors/v2/$ACTOR_ID/messages
 ```

-When this request is successful, the abaco will put a single message on the actor's message queue which will ultimately result in one container execution with the `$MSG` environment variable having the value `some test message`.
+When this request is successful, abaco will put a single message on the actor's message queue which will ultimately result in one container execution with the `$MSG` environment variable having the value `some test message`.

 ```
 =======